Auditors, lawyers, tax consultants and management consultants: Four perspectives. One solution. Worldwide. Find out …

 Companies must therefore keep an eye on potential regulatory overlaps and ensure that they meet all requirements.

-The KRITIS-DachG introduces new, cross-sector requirements for operators of critical infrastructures that require a comprehensive risk management strategy.
+A proactive approach is key to the successful implementation of measures The KRITIS-DachG introduces new, cross-sector requirements for operators of critical infrastructures that require a comprehensive risk management strategy.
 Companies must prepare for the registration and implementation of protective measures in order to act in a legally compliant manner and avoid penalties.

 A proactive approach to planning and implementing resilience measures is the key to efficiently meeting requirements and ensuring the long-term functionality of your own infrastructure.